progit/progit/de/02-git-basics/01-chapter2.markdown

 <!--You can see that your new `README` file is untracked, because it’s under the “Untracked files” heading in your status output.
 Untracked basically means that Git sees a file you didn’t have in the previous snapshot (commit); Git won’t start including it in your commit snapshots until you explicitly tell it to do so.
 It does this so you don’t accidentally begin including generated binary files or other files that you did not mean to include.
 You do want to start including README, so let’s start tracking the file.-->

-Alle Dateien, die in der Sektion "Untracked files" aufgelistet werden, sind Dateien, die bisher nocht nicht versioniert sind.
+Alle Dateien, die in der Sektion „Untracked files“ aufgelistet werden, sind Dateien, die bisher nocht nicht versioniert sind.
 Dort wird jetzt auch die Datei `README` angezeigt.
 Mit anderen Worten, die Datei `README` wird in diesem Bereich gelistet, weil sie im letzen Snapshot (Commit) von Git nicht enthalten ist.
 Git nimmt eine solche Datei nicht automatisch in die Versionskontrolle auf, sondern man muss Git dazu ausdrücklich auffordern.
 Ansonsten würden generierte Binärdateien oder andere Dateien, die du nicht in deinem Repository haben willst, automatisch hinzugefügt werden.
 Das möchte man in den meisten Fällen vermeiden.
 Jetzt wollen wir aber Änderungen an der Datei `README` verfolgen und fügen sie deshalb zur Versionskontrolle hinzu.

 <!--### Tracking New Files ###-->
 ### Neue Dateien zur Versionskontrolle hinzufügen ###